smartintruesdell/sb-lua_plugin_lib/README.md

 ## Limitations

-### Coroutines
+### Coroutines and Engine Callbacks

-At this time, Coroutines do not support our implementation of hooks.
+At this time, Coroutines and Engine Callbacks do not support our implementation of hooks.

 In Lua, Coroutines can be `create`d only with a `function`, and technically once we add a hook to something the result is a `callable table` rather than a proper `function`.
 This causes a number of problems with coroutines, so in the meantime it's best to just avoid them.

-In particular, this makes adding hooks to weapon ability stances (fire/hold/etc) difficult.
-It's something we want to work out eventually but for the moment it's out of scope.
+Engine Callbacks are also executed as Coroutines, so we can't touch those either.
+You'll know these when you hit them because you'll get an error to the effect of

+> Exception while invoking lua function 'onInteraction'.
+(LuaConversionException) Error converting LuaValue to type 'class Star::LuaFunction'

+(as an aside, anywhere you see `Star::<something>`, it's talking about Engine types and your script has encountered an error after going to the Engine.)

 #### Workarounds